ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/linkHelp.md

 on a page that are of interest to them.

-* Descriptive link text is especially important for people using screen readers, who typically only hear the display text spoken to them through speech, synthesis and do not "see" the link in the context of other content on the page.
+* Descriptive link text is especially important for people using screen readers, who typically only hear the display text spoken to them through speech synthesis and do not "see" the link in the context of other content on the page.

 * When URLs or ambiguous text are used as the display text for a link, it is